vellankikoti/devops-learning-platform/sites/devopsengineers/docs/linux/04-text-editors/nano-editor.md

 ---
 sidebar_position: 3
-title: ""Nano: Simple Text Editor""
+title: "Nano: Simple Text Editor"
 ---

 # nano: The Editor for When vim is Too Much